AaronWilton/Demonstration-IPT-Extension-For-LocalContexts/examples/examples.md

 			<td>0082E2ED-B729-43DC-9F91-1B1E71F563CF</td>
 			<td>localContextsNotices</td>
 			<td>Biocultural Notice</td>
-			<td></td>

 		</tr>
 	</tbody>
 </table>

 ## Local Context IPT extension
 This illustrates one way the provision of Local context information could be included in a resource using as a more structured IPT extension that is specific for the Local Contexts information.
-The data in the table below includes that provided above
+The data in the table below includes that provided above and represents two Local Contexts Projects records for the same occurrence record (based on a specimen).
+This first table is arranged how the data would appear in the tsv file in the Darwin Core Archive.

 See [terms](../Terms) for definitions of the fields used in the table.